-- (v) frequency of activity; - (vi) -customer type(,-e.g. potentates/politically exposed persons ("PEPs")); - (vii) type, value and complexity of the facility; - (viii) unwillingness of the customer to cooperate with the licensee's SFI's customer due diligence process for no apparent reason;
+- (i) geographical origin of the customer; - (ii) geographical sphere of the customer's business activities including the location of the counterparties with which the customer conducts transactions and does business, and whether the customer is otherwise connected with certain high risk jurisdictions, or those known to the Licensee to lack proper standards in the prevention of money laundering, countering the financing of terrorism or in the customer due diligence process; - (iii) nature of the customer's business, which may be particularly susceptible to money laundering or terrorist financing risk, such as casinos that handle large amounts of cash; - (iv) nature of activity; - (v) frequency of activity; - (vi) customer type, e.g. potentates/politically exposed persons ("PEPs"); - (vii) type, value and complexity of the facility; - (viii) unwillingness of the customer to cooperate with the licensee's customer due diligence process for no apparent reason; - (ix) pattern of account activity given the Licensee's information on the customer; - (x) for a corporate customer, unduly complex structure of ownership for no apparent reason; - (xi) whether there is any form of delegated authority in place (e.g.: power of attorney); - (xii) the product or service used by the customer (e.g. bearer shares); - (xiii) situations where the origin of wealth and/or source of funds cannot be easily verified or where the audit trail has been deliberately broken and/or unnecessarily layered;

-- (ix) pattern of account activity given the LicenseeSFI-2's information on the customer; - (x) -for a corporate customer, an unduly complex ownership structure of ownership for no apparent reason; - (xi) whether there is any form of delegated authority in place (e.g.: power of attorney); - (xii) the product or service used by the customer (e.g. bearer shares); - (xiii) situations where the origin of wealth and/or source of funds cannot be easily verified or where the audit trail has been deliberately broken and/or unnecessarily layered; - (xiv) whether an account/business relationship is dormant; and - (xv) any other information that raises suspicion of the customer being connected to money laundering or terrorist financing.
+- (xiv) whether an account/business relationship is dormant; and - (xv) any other information that raises suspicion of the customer being connected to money laundering or terrorist financing.